-Reykjanesbær is a young and vibrant town on the Reykjanes peninsula.
-It serves as the main center of service and recreation for the Reykjanes area.
-Keflavik harbor is located in the town center.
-Local shopping, restaurants and the “old town of Keflavik” are within an easy walking distance along with a variety of experiences.
+Reykjanesbær is a lively and youthful town on the Reykjanes peninsula, serving as the primary hub for services and recreation in the area.
+The town centre features Keflavik harbour, with local shopping, restaurants, and the historic “old town of Keflavik” all within easy walking distance, offering a variety of experiences.

-Located next to Iceland’s main international airport, and inside the Reykjanes UNESCO Global Geopark, Reykjanesbær offers great opportunities for combining turnarounds with a visit to the geological wonders of the Geopark, the local museums and exhibitions or local recreation such as walking paths and Water World swimming pool.
+Adjacent to Iceland’s main international airport and situated within the Reykjanes UNESCO Global Geopark, Reykjanesbær presents excellent opportunities to combine layovers with visits to the geological wonders of the Geopark, local museums, exhibitions, and recreational activities like walking paths and the Water World swimming pool.

-The Reykjanes peninsula as well as Reykjanesbær boasts of diverse recreational options and has a rich music tradition and colorful culture events based on natural forces that have shaped the cultural seen trough out the centuries.
-In town you will find characters such as Giganta in the cave, a character from a children’s story and the stone trolls that lurk all around.
-Reykjanesbær houses The Viking World Museum, The Icelandic Museum of Rock & Roll and at the Duus Museum and cultural center you can find the Reykjanes heritage museum and the Reykjanes art museum.
-Events in everything from local art to concerts and town festivals span the whole year.
+Both the Reykjanes peninsula and Reykjanesbær offer diverse recreational options and have a rich musical tradition, with vibrant cultural events shaped by natural forces over the centuries.
+The town features unique characters such as Giganta in the cave from a children’s story and stone trolls scattered throughout.
+Reykjanesbær is home to The Viking World Museum, The Icelandic Museum of Rock & Roll, and the Duus Museum and Cultural Centre, which houses the Reykjanes Heritage Museum and the Reykjanes Art Museum.
+The town hosts a variety of events year-round, from local art exhibitions to concerts and town festivals.

 Attractions